i-love-flamingo/example-helloworld/Readme.md

 	web.BindRoutes(injector, new(routes))
 }

-// routes struct that gets the interface methods for router.Module type routes struct {
+// routes struct - our internal struct that gets the interface methods for router.Module type routes struct {
 	// helloController - we will defined routes that are handled by our HelloController - so we need this as a dependency helloController *interfaces.HelloController